aeciopires/my_helm_charts/README.md

 GPL-3.0 2020 Aécio dos Santos Pires

-# Prerequisites to Development and Test of Helm Charts
+# Prerequisites to develop and test of Helm Charts

-## Configure Access Account AWS
+## Configure access AWS account

 You will need to create an Amazon AWS account.
 Create a 'Free Tier' account at Amazon https://aws.amazon.com/ follow the instructions on the pages: https://docs.aws.amazon.com/chime/latest/ag/aws-account.html and https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/free-tier-limits.html.
 When creating the account you will need to register a credit card, but since you will create instances using the features offered by the 'Free Tier' plan, nothing will be charged if you do not exceed the limit for the use of the features and time offered and described in the previous link.